ungvilde/FYS-STK4155/project1/README.md

 #### OutOfBounds

 To keep it short: it's an Exception subclass that is raised when the method (OLS, Ridge or LASSO) is chosen wrong.

+## Other files

+#### `helper.py`

+This file contains some functions that are useful (and used in the classes).
+We haven't found a fitting place for these in the class hierarchy.

+This class has the following funcitons:
+    triangular_number(n)
+    franke(x, y)
+    our_tt_split(X, y, test_size=0.33, train_size = None, random_state=None)
+    standard_normalizer(x)

+`triangular_number` calculates the triangular number of the input parameter which has to be an `int`.
+It's a function used to find the number of features the design matrix will contain, the input parameter will be the polynomial degree.

+`franke` computes and returns the Franke function evaluated at the parameters `x` and `y`.

+`our_tt_split` stands for 'our train test split'.
+We decided to make our own data splitting function as an exercise and so we will also use it in our code.
+The input parameters are the design matrix and the known output which we want to split accordingly.
+We are aware that scikit-learn has such a functionality.

+`standard_normalizer`

+#### `SRTM_data_Norway_1.tif`

+Contains the terrain data on which we apply our linear regression methods.
+The data file is taken from the project description.